RaptorRage421/weekend-salary-calculator/WorkPlan.md

 play with CSS to style it nicely. use the tools that we have found in the assignments and the in class projects to make it easy.

+look into the data-testid identifier to better understand its uses and why we are using here.